Rachel Pickup: 2011–present: Broadway & Transatlantic stage career

 In 2011, Pickup moved to the United States to appear as Lady Chiltern in the Shakespeare Theatre Company's production of An Ideal Husband by Oscar Wilde.
-Later that same year she made her Off-Broadway debut in the Irish Repertory Theatre's 20th Anniversary production of Brian Friel's Dancing at Lughnasa.
-She would go on to appear in four additional productions with the Irish Rep, including Airswimming by Charlotte Jones, Breath / Play by Samuel Beckett, The Home Place by Brian Friel, and London Assurance by Dion Boucicault.
-In 2014, Pickup appeared as Goneril at Theatre for a New Audience, playing opposite Michael Pennington's King Lear.
-Later that year she played Amanda in Darko Tresnjak's production of Private Lives at Hartford Stage.
-From 2015-2016 she played Portia in The Merchant of Venice opposite Jonathan Pryce as Shylock.
-The pair starred in successive productions at Shakespeare's Globe in London, Lincoln Center in New York, and The Kennedy Center in Washington, D.C. before embarking on an international tour.
+Later that same year she made her Off-Broadway debut as Agnes Munde in the Irish Repertory Theatre's 20th Anniversary production of Brian Friel's Dancing at Lughnasa.
+Pickup subsequently became a frequent collaborator with the Irish Rep, appearing in productions of Charlotte Jones's Airswimming, Samuel Beckett's Breath and Play, Brian Friel's The Home Place, and Dion Boucicault's London Assurance.
+In 2014 she appeared as Goneril opposite Michael Pennington in King Lear at Theatre for a New Audience.
+Ben Brantley of The New York Times named the production a "Critic's Pick", signaling out Pickup's performance as "superb."
+Later that year portrayed Amanda Prynne in Darko Tresnjak's production of Private Lives at Hartford Stage.
+In 2015, she starred as Sarah Holt in Michel Franco's Chronic, which premiered in competition at the 68th Cannes Film Festival, where it won Best Screenplay.
+The film received wide-spread acclaim, and was named a "Critic's Pick" by The New York Times.
+During this period she began appearing in American television series, including House of Anubis, Elementary, Great Performances, Dietland, and Madam Secretary.